 Eversholt Rail was valued at £359.8 million at 31 March 2015 (2014: £160.3 million).
-The investment was valued on a sales basis at 31 March 2015, based on the expected net sales proceeds of £365.2 million, which were received in April 2015 when the transaction completed, and after the deduction of:

-(i) accrued interest of £3.9 million, which is recorded as an interest debtor at 31 March 2015; (ii) £0.7 million to be recognised as income in the financial year to March 2016; and (iii) a provision of £0.8 million for the costs associated with the wind up of the investment.
+The investment was valued on a sales basis at 31 March 2015, based on the expected net sales proceeds of £365.2 million, which were received in April 2015 when the transaction completed, and after the deduction of: (i) accrued interest of £3.9 million, which is recorded as an interest debtor at 31 March 2015; (ii) £0.7 million to be recognised as income in the financial year to March 2016; and (iii) a provision of £0.8 million for the costs associated with the wind up of the investment.

 AWG was valued at £242.3 million at the end of March 2015 (2014: £234.5 million).
 In December 2014, AWG received its final determination from Ofwat for the regulatory period beginning on 1 April 2015, which it accepted in February 2015.
 The valuation of the holding in AWG at the end of March reflected: (i) the revised business plan based on the final determination, the continued robust operational performance of AWG's core water and waste water business, and the progress achieved in the implementation of a broad range of efficiency initiatives for the 2010-2015 regulatory period; (ii) revised assumptions for the allowed WACC in future regulatory periods; and (iii) a reduction in the discount rate applied to value the investment, to take into account the Investment Adviser's assessment of the impact of the final determination on AWG's performance and projected cash flows in this new regulatory period, as well as greater medium-term certainty following the acceptance of the final determination.
+These factors are described in the investment review on pages 40 and 41.

 Elenia was valued at £238.5 million at the end of March 2015 (2014: £235.7 million).
 The significant value growth in the year of £29.5 million was offset by foreign exchange losses of £29.5 million as the euro weakened against sterling, although these foreign exchange losses were broadly hedged.
 The business continues to perform well both operationally and financially and the valuation increase reflects: (i) lower near-term allowed WACC, as Elenia's regulatory allowed return is determined annually with reference to the 10-year Finnish government bond yield, which fell further in the year; (ii) the positive impact on the business of draft guidelines for the next two regulatory periods issued by the Finnish Energy Authority in February 2015; and (iii) a reduction in the discount rate applied to value the investment.
+These factors are described in the investment review on pages 42 and 43.

 Oystercatcher was valued at £110.5 million at the end of March 2015 (2014: £119.8 million), including net foreign exchange losses of £8.6 million.
 The three terminals continue to perform well both operationally and financially, with capacity substantially let and a good level of throughput.
 The valuation was influenced by a number of factors: (i) the positive benefit of the refinancing in October 2014 on improved terms; (ii) a reduction in the discount rate applied to value the investment, reflecting the lower financing risk following the completion of the refinancing, as well as the pricing of recent transactions in the oil storage market; and (iii) more cautious assumptions for future storage tariffs, reflecting increasing capacity in the greater Singapore region and reduced demand for certain products in Europe.
+These are described in the investment review on pages 44 and 45.